xrdocs/ncs5500/_tutorials/bfd-over-bundle-interfaces-on-ncs5500-and-ncs500.md

 | BM    | Bundle Member                                                                                                        |
 | IB    | IETF BoB                                                                                                                |

-Similary we can check the parameters of the other bundle members as well.
+Similary we can check the parameters of the other bundle members as well. (show bfd all session detail interface twentyFiveGigE 0/0/0/29, show bfd all session detail interface hun 0/0/1/1)

 ## BFD over Bundle with IPv4 Unnumbered Interfaces